lordmodkore/zuellig/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = 3.8.0 =
 - Improved deactivation and re-activation tasks - AIOWPS will now gracefully clean up the .htaccess rules when the plugin is deactivated.
 - Tweaked code so that all login pages including custom ones will correctly load the CSS style sheet file needed for honeypot feature.
-- Updated the Portugese language translation.
+- Updated the Portuguese language translation.
 - Fixed the copy protection feature so it doesn't interfere with iframes and shortcodes.
 - The plugin will now work fine even if your wp-config.php file is outside the wordpress root folder.